abraunegg/onedrive/docs/usage.md

 ```

 ### GUI Notifications
+To enable GUI notifications, you must compile the application with GUI Notification Support.
+Refer to [GUI Notification Support](install.md#gui-notification-support) for details.
+Once compiled, GUI notifications will work by default in the display manager session under the following conditions:

+* A D-Bus message bus daemon must be running.
+* The environment variables XDG_RUNTIME_DIR and DBUS_SESSION_BUS_ADDRESS must be set.

+Without these conditions met, GUI notifications will not function even if the support is compiled in.

-If notification support has been compiled in (refer to [GUI Notification Support](install.md#gui-notification-support)), the following events will trigger a GUI notification within the display manager session:
+Once these conditions have been met, the following application events will trigger a GUI notification within the display manager session by default:

 *   Aborting a sync if .nosync file is found
 *   Skipping a particular item due to an invalid name
 *   Skipping a particular item due to an invalid symbolic link